Physics-50/Module-2/docs/week1.md

 --------------

-We begin our investigation of viscosity (denoted with the Greek letter $$\eta$$, pronounced "A-ta") by doing an initial exploration.
+We begin our investigation of viscosity (denoted with the Greek letter $$\eta$$ (eta), pronounced "A-ta") by doing an initial exploration.
 Our goal is to learn how to use the available data to find a value of the viscosity of our glycerin solution.
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](){:target="_blank"}.

 *I don't know how to create and link the new lab notebook!
 I removed the link to the old (Module 1) one.*